JeffreyZhuang/Autopilot-documentation/README.md

 # Software Architecture

+## Controller Tuning

+First, a manual flight is flown collecting data of inputs and outputs (elevator vs pitch, aileron vs roll, pitch vs altitude, roll vs heading, etc).
+A Python program is used to fit the data with a transfer function and the P controllers are then designed for stability using frequency domain techniques.

 ## Update Rates

 The main loop and PID controllers run at 100Hz.
 The servo library limits the pwm signal update rate to the maximum allowed by the servos (50Hz).